bparanj/crystal/electronics/book/ideal-component.md

 This ideal power source maximizes its useful function—energy delivery—while eliminating or minimizing harmful effects such as energy losses, environmental impact, and resource consumption, aligning perfectly with TRIZ's concept of ideality.

-From the TRIZ perspective, an ideal LED (Light Emitting Diode) would be designed according to the principle of *Ideality*, maximizing useful functions while minimizing negative effects, resource usage, and complexity.
+From the TRIZ perspective, an ideal LED (Light Emitting Diode) would be designed according to the principle of Ideality, maximizing useful functions while minimizing negative effects, resource usage, and complexity.

 For an LED, the key considerations are: